 The SU-MIMO beamforming protocol supports beamforming training for subsequent transmission and reception of multiple spatial streams between a SU-MIMO capable initiator and a SU-MIMO capable responder.
 The SU-MIMO beamforming protocol enables the determination of transmit antenna settings and the corresponding receive antenna settings for simultaneous transmission of multiple spatial streams from the initiator to the responder or vice versa.

-The SU-MIMO beamforming protocol can also be used to enable transmit beamforming operation of multiple DMG antennas between the initiator and the responder in which a single spatial stream is transmitted through multiple DMG antennas.
+The SU-MIMO beamforming protocol can also be used to enable transmit beamforming and receive beamforming operation between the initiator and the responder in which a single spatial stream is transmitted through multiple DMG antennas using the determined transmit antenna settings and received through multiple DMG antennas using the determined corresponding receive antenna settings.

 The SU-MIMO beamforming protocol comprises the following consecutive phases: